 Students must first visit the Cooperative Education & Coordinated Internships website and review the eligibility requirements.
 If eligible, students should start with the checklist and follow the steps provided.
 Once students have completed Steps 1 and 2 of the checklist, they should contact their Department or academic advisor to review and approve the internship.
 Once approved you will be given permission to enroll on the appropriate General Usage Course and should register directly.
 An Advisor can assist you with the next steps and course registration.

 You must find your own Cooperative Education or Coordinated Internship jobs and employers.
-The first source for finding internships is NOVA’s College Central Network Database.
-It contains internship opportunities with corporate and community partners as well as internships opportunities that employers submitted through career services.
-Also, a few individual Academic Departments have relationships with employers in the community and have established opportunities for work-based experiential learning offered in the department.
+The first source for finding internships is Career Connection, NOVA's career management system.
+It contains internship opportunities with corporate and community partners that are paid and unpaid.
+You can filter based on internships as well as on your program of study or career interests.
+You area also encouraged to reach out to faculty advisors in individual Academic Departments who may have relationships with employers in the community or have established opportunities for work-based experiential learning offered in the department.

 Select degrees and programs of study at NOVA have Cooperative Education or Coordinated Internship courses embedded in the curriculum for the degree or program of study.
 Some degrees and programs of study do not have these courses embedded in the curriculum;